front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/media-middleware.md

 1. First open the page you want to setup the `sizes` property of.
 2. Open the developers tools and paste the below snippet in the `console` tab.
-3. Before you hit the enter key edit the condition indicated in the snippet to match the image you want.
+3. Before you hit the enter key edit the condition(s) indicated in the snippet to match the image you want.
 4. Hit the enter key.
 5. Now you have 4 new global functions you can use `getImage`, `resetIsMyImage`, `getSizesStats`, `clearSizesStats`.
    - Use the `getImage` function to test the condition you set if it returns the correct image.